***This post contains affiliate links***

 (Taken from Anton Eine’s website)

+Do you enjoy experimental fiction?
 If you liked this review please like, pin, and leave a comment!
 You can also check my other recent book reviews here:

 Spiritual Lighthouse: The Dream Diaries Of Ann Marie Ruby – Ann Marie Ruby